 During the night, your melatonin rises to peak overnight and then falls in the morning.
 Melatonin supplement pills can be purchased at any health food store.

 Some frequent flyers suggest taking melatonin after dark on the day that you fly and for several days afterward.

 Valerian root is another popular supplement that works like melatonin.

 Drink lots of water before, during, and after your flight to stay hydrated.

 You might want to indulge in a glass of wine or beer on your flight, but alcohol and caffeine can disrupt your sleep and lead to dehydration.

 On the day of your flight, eat light and healthy meals.
-Avoid anything super heavy and full of carbs and fat.
+Avoid anything super dense and full of carbs and fat.

-While you can't completely avoid jet lag while traveling through multiple time zones, you can reduce the symptoms of jet lag with these tips.
+While you can't altogether avoid jet lag while traveling through multiple time zones, you can reduce the symptoms of jet lag with these tips.

-Every person is different so what works for your friend might not work for you, but proper sleep is always a good way to beat jet lag.
+Every person is different, so what works for your friend might not work for you, but proper sleep is always an excellent way to beat jet lag.

 Last Updated on